 - It’s the perfect balance of tang and Italian spice we’ve come to know and love!

-A list of 8 dry ingredients might seem long, but it’s really a bunch of dry herbs and spices you likely already have in your spice cabinet.
+A list of 8 dry ingredients might seem long, but the seasonings for Italian dressing are a bunch of dried herbs and spices you likely already have in your spice cabinet.

 - Oregano